reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 7. Involve more members from under-represented groups to be contributors to open source
 8. Reach out to under-represented group in universities and high schools to become involved in the Python community at an earlier age
 9. Create a central list of Python conferences and events
-10. Collaborate on a repository on how to Calls for Proposals for Conferences
+10. Collaborate on a repository on how to submit Calls for Proposals for Conferences
-11. Create a central repository of resources for Python users and educators
+11. Create a central repository of resources for Python users and **educators**
+12. Create an initiative to make Python friendly for beginners

 ## Contact